SPARQL-Environment/SPARQL-Environment/plugins/README.md

 Responsibilities of an input SparqPlug are:

 - Take user input.
-- Create a SPARQL Query object.
+- Create a SPARQL Query string.
-- Take a SPARQL Query and update the UI without changing the original query.
+- Take a SPARQL Query and update the UI without changing the intent of the original given query.

 ## Output